SamBissell/100-days-of-code/log.md

 **Today's Progress** succesfully upgraded and connected to atlas.
 Deployed todolist to heroku.
 Getting comfortable making commits through the command line.
 **Thoughts:**

+### Day 19: 7/19/21

+**Today's Progress** Worked on a weather app using express, get a '400 nothing to geocode' error.
+**Thoughts:** just figuring things out.
+Express starting to make more sense, but still tough.
+Files: see Express-Weather repo